-US adds 6 to Venezuela sanctions list amid political crisis
+US hits Venezuela officials with sanctions for blocking aid

 - German town defends seizing family's pet, selling it on eBay

+It said the six control groups that fired tear gas and rubber bullets at protesters, set some humanitarian aid trucks on fire and threatened to fire on a ship carrying assistance from Puerto Rico.

+Those targeted are Richard Jesus Lopez, the commander of Venezuela’s National Guard; Jesus Maria Mantilla, the commander of Venezuela’s Strategic Integral Defense Region Guayana; Alberto Mirtiliano Bermudez, the general in charge of Venezuela’s Integral Defense Zone in Bolivar State, which borders Brazil; Jose Leonardo Noronom, the general in charge of Venezuela’s Integral Defense Zone in Tachira State, which borders Colombia; Jose Miguel Dominguez, a national police commander in Tachira; and Cristhiam Abelardo Morales, another commander in Tachira.

-The U.S. recognized Guaido as interim president last month.
-Maduro was re-elected last year in an election widely viewed as illegitimate, but the security services have remained loyal.
+The U.S. recognized Guaido as Venezuela’s interim president last month.
+Maduro was re-elected last year in an election widely viewed as illegitimate, but the security services have largely remained loyal.

+Guaido had announced that last weekend’s attempt to deliver U.S.-supplied humanitarian aid from Colombia into Venezuela would be politically decisive, but Maduro called the aid part of a scheme to overthrow his government.

+Maduro has denounced his opponents as killers and criminals in fiery speeches reminiscent of the style of his predecessor and mentor, Hugo Chavez.